protocol/research-website/content/groups/cryptoeconlab/_index.md

 ## Mission & Vision

-CryptoEconLab at PL aspires to become a research hub for research on economic incentives, coordination games, and novel marketplaces.
+CryptoEconLab at PL aspires to become a hub for research on economic incentives, coordination games, and novel marketplaces.
 We aim to develop capacity to design, validate, deploy, and govern large-scale economic systems.
 CryptoEconLab strives to empower projects in the ecosystem through novel incentives and advance humanity’s understanding of multiagent systems and algorithmic steering of economic networks.

 ## Motivation & Description